The Lizzie McGuire Movie: Production

 The film, produced by Stan Rogow, was directed by Jim Fall from a screenplay by Susan Estelle Jansen, Ed Decter and John J. Strauss.
-It was filmed on location in Rome, Italy in the fall of 2002.
-Most of the series characters reprised their roles except for Lalaine (Miranda Sanchez), who left the series late in the second season to film the Disney Channel original movie You Wish!.
-Her character was said to be on vacation with her family in Mexico City.
+It was filmed on location in Rome, Italy in the fall of 2002, with some additional scenes shot in Vancouver, Canada.
+Most of the series characters reprised their roles, except for Lalaine (Miranda Sanchez), who left the series late in the second season to film the Disney Channel original movie You Wish!
+In the movie, her character is said to be on vacation with her family in Mexico City.
+During an interview with HuffPost in 2015, Lalaine said she was too busy doing work outside of Lizzie McGuire to participate in the film.
+However, according to the 2024 book Disney High: The Untold Story of the Rise and Fall of Disney Channel's Tween Empire, her departure was less than amicable; Lalaine and Duff had a quarrel in the final season of the television series, which led to Lalaine being let go early from her contract.
+"I don't believe that Hilary wanted her to be part of the movie," Lizzie McGuire casting director Robin Lippin said.
+"It probably would have been uncomfortable for both of them."
 Additionally, the characters Claire Miller, Larry Tudgeman, and Lanny Onassis were absent from the film.
-Director Jim Fall revealed in 2021 that the final song was supposed to have Isabella and Lizzie sing together but he changed it last minute.
-This is why there are still left-over vocals of Isabella's singing voice, Haylie Duff.